-- They are often as durable as real stone floor tiles and are just as long lasting
+- They are often as durable as real stone floor tiles and are just as long lasting;

-- Both are inexpensive
+- Both are inexpensive;

-- They work well in areas of heavy traffic
+- They work well in areas of heavy traffic;

-- They ideal for use with underfloor heating
+- They ideal for use with underfloor heating.

-On the downside, if they are bought unsealed they must be treated, or they will stain easily.
+If they are bought unsealed they must be treated, or they will stain easily.
 Any china or glass that is dropped on them is almost certain to shatter, as their surface is very hard.

 There is now no reason you can’t lay a quarry or terracotta floor in an in any other room if paired with underfloor heating.
 They heat quickly and hold warmth, so you won’t have to worry about getting out of bed, or the bath, on to a cold tiled floor.

 If you are laying unsealed tiles, then it is essential to allow the moisture to be released prior to sealing and/or glazing, and this could take several days.
 Moisture levels will depend on the depth and material of the subfloor, and the depth and moisture content of the tiles and adhesive, so take advice from your installer or supplier.

 The colour and tones will vary from batch to batch so ‘shuffle’ the tiles for a mixed balance and expect minor chips and blemishes in some ranges; this is part of their natural appeal.

 Ask your supplier if they provide a fitting service or if they can recommend local tradespeople for the job.
 Personal recommendations are often the best option.
 Otherwise, check out websites such as ratedpeople.com and checkatrade.com.
-The National Institute of Carpet and Floorlayers, can provide you with a list of its members.
+The National Institute of Carpet and Floorlayers can provide you with a list of its members.
 It is advisable to choose a tradesperson or company whose main business is tiling or floor laying and who will want to trade on their reputation.

 Once they are sealed, you can treat them with a wax or sheen product after they have been laid.
 Your supplier will be able to advise on suitable ranges and also recommend the best cleaning product – any that aren’t recommended could leave behind a film, which could attract dirt.
 Different sealants and finishes can affect the colour and tone of the tiles so it is imperative to check first.
 Sweeping regularly will keep loose dirt away.

-Take a look at this step-by-step guide on looking after your terracotta and quarry floor tiles
+Take a look at this step-by-step guide on looking after your terracotta and quarry floor tiles.